JCPistell/JCPistell.github.io/_posts/2017-06-19-intro-to-vagrant.md

 ## Intro to Vagrant

-If you've been attending our MSBA optional sessions you've definitely noticed that there is a challenge getting our dev tools to work consistantly across everyone's computer.
+If you've been attending our MSBA optional sessions you've definitely noticed that there is a challenge getting our dev tools to work consistently across everyone's computers.
 Most noticeably, Windows users have had a tough time due to the fact that most developer tools we've covered aren't really designed to work well with Windows.

 Our standard solution is to make use of VMs, or virtual machines.
-VMs are a vital tool in the developer world as it solves a significant problem... getting everyone's systems in a consistant state.
+VMs are a vital tool in the developer world as it solves a significant problem... getting everyone's systems in a consistent state.
 Not only does this allow our Windows using friends to practice their bash/Linux skills but it also allows us to do some other neat things, like spin up database servers with the push of a button.

 While there are many different VM/Container solutions, we're going to make use of [Vagrant](https://www.vagrantup.com/) as it is flexible, easy to use, and easy to set up.